 Got your eyes on an office chair for your ergonomic home office?
 Pick one with built-in lower back support that curves with your back.
 Steelcase’s Gesture chair does the job for you with its LiveBack technology.
 LiveBack adapts to your body and recreates your spine and neck’s natural movement.

-You might also want to consider Steelcase’s Leap Fabric chair for your home office.
+You might also consider Steelcase’s Leap Fabric chair for your home office.
 Like the Gesture, the Leap Fabric features LiveBack technology for back support and comfort.

 Ergonomic Home Office Desk

-When it comes to desks, you’ll need to look into several factors.
-After all, you’d want the right desk for you and your home office.
+You’ll need to look into several factors when shopping for home office desks.
+After all, you’d want a suitable desk for you and your home office.
 Computer type, desk height, legroom, and desk shape are some factors to consider when picking the best home office desk.

-If you’re after better computer and keyboard placement, the Sit to Stand Up computer desk is for you.
+The Sit to Stand Up computer desk is for you if you’re after better computer and keyboard placement.
 It has a two-tier design, with a hand crank to adjust desk height.
 Plus, the desk features predrilled holes and loops so that your cords stay organized.

 Ergonomic keyboards look different from standard ones.
-Typically, these keyboards are divided into two, with rotated keys that point down to their lower corners.
-Additionally, they’ve got an elevated shape thanks to “tenting.”
-Some keyboards have a curved chassis, while some feature folding feet.
+Typically, these keyboards divide into two, with rotated keys pointing down to their lower corners.
+They’ve got an elevated shape thanks to “tenting.”
+Some keyboards have a curved chassis, while others feature folding feet.

 Key depth and arrangement also set ergonomic keyboards apart from the usual keyboards.
 You might see models with keys in varying depths and places.
 Plus, ergonomic keyboards will boast well-padded wrist rests.
 The Logitech Ergo K680 is one keyboard worth considering, with an arched and split design for better typing posture and less muscle strain.

 The curves on ergonomic mice conform to your hand’s contour, resulting in less finger strain and joint pain.
 These devices come in different designs with varying benefits.